CityZenApp/Website/_posts/2018-08-11-cityzen-of-the-month-jonathan-belien.md

 <br>
 <p><img src="/assets/images/thanks_cityzen.jpg" alt="CityZen of the month"  width="70%" ></p>
 <br>
 <p> On this blogpost we are featuring one more contributor that is been helping the CityZen community grow for quite some time.
-Sidorela is a software engineer and is helping us with our website.
-She is June's "Contributor of the Month".
-We interviewed her in order to get to know her better.
+Jonathan is a web developer coming from Brussels, Belgium.
+He is August's "Contributor of the Month".
+We interviewed him in order to get to know him better.
 Everyone can nominate the next contributor of the month on  <a href="https://github.com/CityZenApp/Project-Management/issues/25">GitHub</a>  or by mentioning us on
 <a href="https://twitter.com/CityZenappco?lang=en">Twitter</a>.</p>
 <br>
 <!--break-->